- The topmost horizontal grid line is near the horizon of the landscape, which helps our eye give the horizon more prominence in the frame.

 It's a powerful compositional tool that can bring more balance and interest to your photos, regardless of whether you primarily take landscapes, portraits, or something in between.

-Let's dive into the rule of thirds and explore what it's all about and how it can help you create better photos.
+Let's dive into the rule of thirds and explore what it's all about and how it can help you learn photography and create better photos.

 The Rule of Thirds Explained for Landscapes